Chumper/Datatable/README.md

 >   Note: This package will **NOT** include the `datatable.js`, that is your work to do.
 >   The reason is that for example i use Basset and everybody wants to do it their way...

-If you want to provide your own template fpr the table just provide the path to the view in laravel style.
+If you want to provide your own template for the table just provide the path to the view in laravel style.

 ```php
 	Datatable::table()